Bleeding-Action-Man/WhispColorChanger/README.md

 - Purple
 - White

+or a random color every 0.5 seconds !

 ## Features to be added

-- Random color `after` every wave
-- Random color with every `Whisp` ping in the same wave
+- ~~Random color with every `Whisp` ping in the same wave~~ DONE

 ## Usage